mmphego/mmphego.github.io/_posts/2026-03-05-Running-Google-ADK-Agents-on-AWS-Bedrock-via-LiteLLM.md

 prompt is too long: 1001777 tokens > 1000000 maximum"}
 ```

-One million, one thousand, seven hundred and seventy-seven tokens.
+One million, one thousand, seven hundred and seventy-seven tokens later.
 Just barely over the limit.
 The kind of number that tells you it crept up gradually, not that someone pasted a novel into a prompt.

 The root cause was a combination of two things working as designed but scaling badly together: